physinet/road-results/README.md

 BikeRank applies the [TrueSkill™ Ranking System](https://www.microsoft.com/en-us/research/project/trueskill-ranking-system/) to [amateur road cycling races](https://results.bikereg.com/).
 The interactive website at http://bike-rank.herokuapp.com/ allows users to explore the skill rankings for >100,000 cyclists.
 Users can either view how the ratings are updated for each racer in a specific race, or how the rating for a single racer changes over time.
-The website may take 30 seconds to load initially, and about 10 seconds to fetch results for a specified race or racer.
+The website may take 30 seconds to load (both initially and after fetching race/racer results).
 Please be patient and excuse the delay!

 # Architecture
 This project combines an assortment of techniques new to the author, each explained briefly below.